0fprod/0f-blog/data/storage-in-solidity.md

 And what about dynamic arrays?
 How does the EVM know how many slots to reserve between variables?

 Well, it doesn't know 😅, and to solve this it uses a hash function _keccak256_, to find a memory position and not overwrite other slots.
 Let's change the code a bit to add a dynamic array.
-Reemplazamos `uint256[3] myArray` con `uint256[] myArray`.
+Replace `uint256[3] myArray` with `uint256[] myArray`.
 The rest of the code remains the same with the same 3 elements.

 ```bash
 0 -> 0x0000000000000000000000000000000000000000000000000000000000000005